emilynordmann/AllOfUs-data-analysis/docs/02-wrangle.md

 Let's say we want to determine the mean, median, min and max number of polyps after treatment.
 The function `summarise()` allows us to create a table where the column names will be the left-hand value (.e.g, `mean_polyps`) and the values will be the result of the operation on the right-hand side (e.g., take the `mean()` of the variable `total`).

-The problem is that our dataset has quite a few missing values which produces a table full of `NA`s:
+The problem is that our dataset has a few missing values which produces a table full of `NA`s:

 ```r